 During this time, you will meet members of staff and you can view the house, together with the fantastic views and local places to visit.
 This will also give you the opportunity to do a risk assessment.

-We are running an introductory offer for schools booking between September 2020 and June 2021: Introductory offer in addition to the offer, one Teacher can stay for free with every ten students.
+We are running an introductory offer for schools booking between September 2021 and June 2022: Introductory offer in addition to the offer, one Teacher can stay for free with every twenty students.

 With its grand mountains, rolling hills and stunning coastline, the castle-packed, Welsh-speaking heartland of North Wales has always been an epic place for the active.
 North Wales has been named among the top places in the world to visit in 2017 according to Lonely Planet’s annual Best in Travel list.
 We have ranked ahead of regions including South Australia, Perak in Malaysia and Aysen, Chile.